Car Accident Lawyer Cambridge

 Collect as much evidence as you can.
 Take photos of the scene of the accident.
 The evidence should also include the name and contact information of the other driver, the name and contact information of witnesses, the license and insurance information, the brand, make, and year of manufacturer of the other vehicle, and any other information you feel might be relevant in your claim, including records of any available nearby street and private cameras.

 Call a car accident lawyer who is able to handle your claim in Cambridge.
 Your lawyer will assist you to gather the necessary evidence while it is still fresh.
 You should particularly call a personal injury lawyer in Cambridge to ensure your legal rights are fully protected and advanced.
-At Grillo Barristers, our lawyers will help guide you throughout the stages of the claim process.
+At Grillo Law, our lawyers will help guide you throughout the stages of the claim process.
 We will do all the groundwork such as filing car accident and car accident injury claim, supplying the relevant documentation and obtaining any necessary forensic, engineer, accounting and medical expert reports to prove your case.
 We will protect your interests by ensuring you recover what you deserve under the full ambit of the law.

 You do not need to report a car accident if there has been no physical injury or if the damage does not exceed $2,000 between the two vehicles that are involved.

 Do not leave the scene of the accident if there has been an injury, death, or significant property damage.
 The law also requires that you keep yourself and others involved in the accident safe.
 Under the Highway Traffic Act, leaving the scene of an accident in Ontario is punishable with fines ranging between $400 and $2000, license suspension up to 2 years, and even jail time (depending on the severity of the accident).